AnshulRaghav/Vision/README.md

 # Vision
-### An web-app that can predict the possible no. of downloads for an app.
+### A web-app that can predict the possible no. of downloads for an app.
 It uses Decision Tree algorithm to perform the task.
 #### Motivation: To help developers and businesses to gain an edge over the app market.

 ## Features